Locations:

 Is there a way to stop stomach cancer from spreading?

 Treatments like surgery, chemotherapy and radiation are the only way to stop the spread of stomach cancer.
-How you utilize those treatments and the order in which you receive them depends on how extensive the cancer has become and how your body responds to treatment.
+How you utilize those treatments and the order in which you receive them depend on how extensive the cancer has become and how your body responds to treatment.

 “For stomach cancers that are very early and localized in an area of the stomach, sometimes, we can use endoscopic treatments,” explains Dr. Lo Menzo.
 “In later stages when endoscopic treatments are not possible, we tend to use some combination of chemotherapy and/or radiation therapy followed by gastrectomy to remove part or all of the stomach.”

-Once the cancer has spread to other locations like your liver or lungs, your healthcare providers will need to make other interventions to try to treat the cancer in those specific areas.
+Once the cancer has spread to other locations, like your liver or lungs, your healthcare providers will need to make other interventions to try to treat the cancer in those specific areas.

 “Although surgery is an option in some cases, that is not the only curative intervention because we have to target the cancer cells that are now no longer by the original tumor,” he adds.